sameer97/sameer97/README.md

 I am a Data Scientist by nature.

-- :telescope: I’m working as a Senior Analyst, solving various real-world problems with data and in the process learning, rethinking, and evolving my approach to a problem while giving weight to the very foundations of data science.
+- :telescope: I’m working as a Data Scientist, solving various real-world problems with data and in the process learning, rethinking, and evolving my approach to a problem while giving weight to the very foundations of data science.

 - :seedling: Exploring Natural Language Processing and Azure ML